alephium/ralph-lsp/README.md

 The plugin adds file type detection, syntax highlighting and start the LSP server, make sure you have `ralph-lsp` available in your `PATH`

+# Integrate new editor

+Please help us integrate Ralph LSP into your favorite editor.
+We are happy to assist you with any questions you may have.

+You can either create your own repository or add a new folder in this repository following the `plugin-<editor>` naming convention.

+### Define Root Directory

+It's important to ensure that your plugin can find the correct root directory for your Ralph project.
+For example, if you open your editor while inside the `contracts` folder, the plugin should be able to identify the root directory as `../contracts`.

+In our current plugins, we follow this heuristic:

+* Look for the presence of either `alephium.config.ts`, `contracts`, or `.ralph.json`.

+If none of these are found, the plugin will use the current directory as the root directory.

 # Build the JAR

 ```shell